 More than 90% of people who have eczema developed the chronic skin condition before their fifth birthday.
 If recurrent eczema rashes leave your skin feeling itchy, dry, and raw, the top-rated team of skin experts at SINY® Dermatology can help.
 They provide comprehensive skin care solutions and effective management strategies for eczema patients of all ages.
-Call one of their conveniently located New York offices in Bayridge, Park Slope, or the West Village today, or use the easy online tool to schedule a visit anytime.
+We provide the full spectrum of medical, cosmetic, and laser dermatology at all six of our offices in Bay Ridge, Brooklyn, Park Slope, Brooklyn, the West Village, and the Upper East Side in Manhattan, Forest Hills, Queens, and Southold on Long Island.

 Eczema, or atopic dermatitis, is a persistent skin disease that causes extremely itchy, painful rashes.

 These symptoms often become more intense at night, giving rise to an overpowering urge to itch that makes it hard to sleep.
 During a flare-up, many eczema patients scratch their skin until it breaks, leaving them prone to infection.

 Although people of all ages have eczema, it’s largely considered a childhood skin disease.
 More than 9 out of 10 cases start in the first five years of life.

 Infants who develop eczema before 12 months of age typically get dry, red, scaly patches on their cheeks, forehead, and scalp.